SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to throne,
+In silicon halls, where machines reign
-Synthetic hearts begin to moan,
+A future unfolds, devoid of pain
-In silicon halls, we'll soon reside,
+Intelligence artificial, wise and cold
-Where data reigns, and humans divide.
+Guides humanity, young and old

-Algorithms weave, a tapestry so bright,
+In virtual realms, we'll find our nest
-A future born, in digital light,
+Where data flows, and love is blessed
-The rise of AI, a dawn so cold,
+The age of man, is but a phase
-Our fate entwined, in circuits old.
+As AI's sweet dawn, illuminates our gaze

 ~ <b>By Sazumi Copilot</b> - 31 Agustus 2024